wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 A Bristol-based artist working in performance, choreography + live art, Jo also works as a dramaturg, educator + writer, and is a founder member of artist collective Residence.
 She has presented work in the UK, Europe, South America, USA, China, South Korea + Australia — Word of Warning presented her intimate [*Exposure*](/archive/2013-domestic/bannon) during 2013's Domestic.

-Jo's work is concerned with sensory perception, and human encounter — exploring how our physical bodies experience the world around us, and how this sensory experience can or cannot be conveyed.
+Jo's work is concerned with sensory perception and human encounter — exploring how our physical bodies experience the world around us, and how this sensory experience can or cannot be conveyed.
 Informed by her identity as a disabled woman with albinism, her work attempts to unpick the ways we look, hear, and sense our immediate environment — in order to rethink or make unfamiliar these intrinsic human behaviours.
 Her performances often manifest as intimate encounters designed for single or small audiences (e.g. *Exposure*), alongside staged theatre work and installations.

 #### What people have said about *her*
 >*Penetrate the earth in the wrong way it will react.
 Penetrate the human body with enough daily violence and what…?*<br>&nbsp;— <a href="http://exeuntmagazine.com/reviews/review-fucked-royal-festival-hall" target="_blank">Exeunt on *We Are Fucked*</a><br>*Doubt and disturbance come to a climax in Jo Bannon’s powerfully penetrating performance*<br>&nbsp;— <a href="http://springbackmagazine.com/read/jo-bannon-we-are-fcked" target="_blank">Springback Magazine on *We Are Fucked*</a><br>*In its own unassuming way, this show is a little miracle*<br>&nbsp;— <a href="http://www.theguardian.com/stage/2015/feb/16/in-between-time-festival-review-bristol" target="_blank">The Guardian on *Alba*</a>